 1st set of ABC analyses

 We first used eight relatively old established population clusters (i.e. first observation of HA in 2001 or before) as a putative source of each of the target clusters analyzed.
 These potential source clusters included the two native clusters (west and east) identified by Lombaert et al. (2011), the European biocontrol cluster and the clusters associated with each of the five invasive populations used in the previous studies by Lombaert et al. (2010; 2011) (see Fig. 1).
 We used putative source clusters observed before or, at the latest, in the same year as the target cluster.
-We added the European biocontrol cluster as a putative source when the target cluster was located in Europe, South America or Africa.
+The target clusters were those observed earlier or, at the latest, in the same year.
+We added the European biocontrol cluster as a putative source when the target cluster was located in Europe, South America or Africa because European biocontrol strains were used for control purposes in these regions (REF).
 Other than for North America, we did not use any cluster from the same continent as a putative source in this first set of analyses.
 The ABC analysis involved comparing introduction scenarios in which the target cluster originated from one of the source clusters or from an admixture between two source clusters (see Fig. 2 for an illustration and Appendix S2 for more details).
 We had a maximum of seven putative sources and, thus, 28 competing scenarios per ABC analysis.

 We tested the impact on our ABC inferences of using different samples to represent each of the target clusters.
 We selected two samples from each cluster.
 If at least three sites had been sampled for a given target cluster, we chose (i) the sampling site having the lowest mean FST value with the other sampled sites from the same cluster (i.e. the “most representative” sample) and (ii) the one with the highest mean FST value (i.e. the “least representative” sample).

 We also assessed the impact of using different sets of population samples within each source cluster.
 In a first sample set (referred to hereafter as the “reference” set), we used the same population samples as in the study by Lombaert et al. (2011) (Table 2).
 In the second and third sample sets, we used the population samples displaying the highest and lowest FST values with the “reference” sample (as defined above) from the same predefined cluster, respectively.
 The second and third sample sets are thus referred to as the “high-FST” and “low-FST” sets, respectively.
 Finally, in order to evaluate the effect of pooling different samples from the same cluster, we tested two additional sets of population source samples constructed by pooling the samples from two sites together: the first set corresponded to the pooling of the “reference” and “high-FST” samples (hereafter referred to as the “pool-high-FST” set), and the second corresponded to the pooling of the “reference” and “low-FST” samples (hereafter referred to as the “pool-low-FST” set).

+Overall, because we considered five different sample sets representing the different population sources (Table 2) to analyse 15 target population samples, we performed a total of 75 independent ABC analyses (see Appendix S2 for details).

 2nd set of ABC analyses